pkom79/email-metrics-cloud/docs/BRANDING.md

   - Campaigns: `#6366F1`
   - Flows: `#10B981`
   - All: `#8b5cf6`
+  - Subscribed vs Not Subscribed: two horizontal bars using `#8b5cf6` (purple) to match the All scope accent.
+    - Header icon: `BarChart3` in `purple-600`.
+    - Metric dropdown: `SelectBase` (`h-9`) with focus ring `purple-500`.
+    - Values: counts as integers (`tabular-nums`), LTV metrics in USD with 2 decimals.
+    - Tooltip: What/How/Why with definitions for “Subscribed” and “Not Subscribed”.
 - Grid labels: 11px; `fill-gray-600 dark:fill-gray-400`
 - Volume shading uses gradient with low opacity.
 - Hover overlays: app-specific, not part of the standardized Info tooltip scope.